Skip to Content

 How to get to Yumbilla Falls

-Directly, Cuispes is just over an hour by car but to get there by colectivo, you first have to go to Pedro Ruiz, and from there take a moto-taxi the last eight kilometers to Cuispes; ask to go to Plaza del Armas where you can ask the tourist information centre about the path.
-The ticket will cost you S/10 ($3) and you can get a guide for around S/30 ($9 USD) (however most of the guides are not licensed).
+Directly, Cuispes is just over an hour by car from Chachapoyas but to get there by colectivo, you first have to go to Pedro Ruiz, and from there take a moto-taxi the last eight kilometers to Cuispes; ask to go to Plaza del Armas where you can ask the tourist information center about the path.
+The ticket will cost you S/10 ($3) and you can get a guide for around S/30 ($9 USD).

 On a cliff, in a treacherous ravine, six sarcophagi stare wide-eyed out at the world.
 They are a relic of the Chachapoya culture, elaborately decorated clay coffins that were used to bury important individuals when they died.